ncsa/MayomicsVC/README.md

 ### Calling of tasks

 When calling tasks from within workflows, one has to use the "import" statement and explicitly refer to the task using the specific folder path leading to it.
 This akes the workflow entirely un-portable.
 This problem may be alleviated in the server version of Cromwell by invoking the workflow eith the -p flag.
-Running the server in an HPC cluster environment poses some security chalenges.
-So this whole item is a big TO-DO to be resolved.
+Running the server in an HPC cluster environment poses some security chalenges (running as root, havibg access to all files on the filesystem without group restrictions).
+A udocker can be used for running the server version of Cromwell at the user level and thus circumvent the security issues.

+In non-server mode, one can still invoke Cromwell with the -p option, and it will work, so long as it points to a zip archive containing the tasks that will be called from within the workflow.
+One should be able to zip up the entire folder tree for this code repository and supply it through this option.
+Then the task would be invoked in a workflow by `import "AlignmentStage_WDL/Tasks/Novosort.wdl" as NSORT`.

+We create a zip of the entire src/ folder tree and put it inside the src/ folder tree, for download with the repository.
+This zip archive is created automatically during nightly integration tests - actually this is a requirement that is a TO-DO as of Jan 19, 2018.

 ### Workflows or workflows